 “He comes to the restaurant, for breakfast mostly,” she says.
 “I think when he wants to eat alone.”

 I think Dawn seemed to love Grace more because Grace was her only surviving child; she had all her love to give, in a situation where she had little support.
 The mothers of Grace's playmates had become her friends, because Grace was popular, a talker, a good, non-fiction storyteller, except for the things she could have no idea of.
-I suppose back then it was like Grace was shining with light.
+I guess back then it was like Grace was shining with light.
 A feminine “tomboy.”
-I think when I was born she had no idea I was her brother, such concepts foreign to a toddler.
-She only knew for certain she would need me as a teenager, same as she had needed Tierra, our older brother, as a child.
+She knew for certain she would need me as a teenager, same as she had needed Tierra, our older brother.
 Flower must not have gotten much attention, technically, but it didn't matter because Grace and I were also raised by her parents, Dawn and Ray, same as I was raised in the meantime by Grace.
 I remember our parents having lots of friends, but upon the death of Tierra ...
 I think it bothered him, but it wasn't her fought, and he was a Marine by choice.
 He spent lots of time deployed to Germany, Italy, Japan, Korea, and the Philippines, remnants of World War II and later Korea and Vietnam, during her first two pregnancies.
 His father, my grandfather, barely missed Korea; Ray, my father, barely missed Vietnam.
 My other Grandpa, Grandpa Castro, went to Korea during the Korean war.
 My mother's sister, Dawn's sister, Elana Castro something ... is now an international nurse.
 Flower married an Iraq-war soldier.
-Grace remains the saint she's always been, still popular with everyone, as saints usually are, including both sides of the family and the ghosts.
+Grace remains the saint she's always been, popular with everyone, as saints usually are.

 “The cook likes him,” the woman continues.
 “Can barely see or hear and only sees him through the window across the aisle between the bar and the kitchen.”